statiagov/gesmew/guides/content/developer/core/adjustments.md

 The *source* is the source of the adjustment.
 Typically a `Gesmew::TaxRate` object or a `Gesmew::PromotionAction` object.

-The *adjustable* is the object being adjusted, which is either an order, line item or shipment.
+The *adjustable* is the object being adjusted, which is either an inspection, line item or shipment.

 Adjustments can come from one of two locations within Gesmew's core: